20212027

 Everything in the new building serves the server room, the HPC room.
 The optimal functioning of the servers is the essence of HLRS III.
 The server room therefore literally forms the heart of the building; a completely obstacle-free space that is surrounded by technical rooms.

 A deep vertical cut separates the warm and welcoming office part from the technical part of the building.
 This so-called ‘canyon’ serves as a circulation and communication space for employees.
 Walking up and down the hanging stairs it offers a unique spatial experience allowing guided views into the HPC room through different sized openings in a massive concrete wall.
-Additionally, the canyon with its unobstructed vertical space plays an important role in cooling down the building at night.
+Additionally, the canyon with its unobstructed vertical space allows employees and visitors to experience the highly secured HPC and plays a role in cooling down the building at night.

 Architect